kicaj29/aws/S3/readme.md

     * S3 Glacier Instant Retrieval has higher data access costs than S3 Standard-IA
     * https://aws.amazon.com/s3/pricing/
 * Intelligent-Tiering
+  * Ideal for data with unknown or changing access patterns
   * Small monthly monitoring and auto-tiering fee
   * Moves objects automatically between Access Tiers based on usage
   * There are no retrieval charges in S3 Intelligent-Tiering